01 of 12

 These miniature pitchers can be left unfilled, or filled with colored acrylic mediums to give the illusion of liquids and drinks.
 You can use the frozen moment liquid pour technique to show liquids pouring from your pitcher into glasses or other containers.

-If you want a frosted pitcher instead of a clear one, you can use fine sandpaper (200 grit or so) to create a 'frosted' effect, or you can 'fume' the plastic pitcher with plastic welding solvent or super glue.Continue to 2 of 12 below.
+If you want a frosted pitcher instead of a clear one, you can use fine sandpaper to create a 'frosted' effect.
+You can also 'fume' the plastic pitcher with plastic welding solvent or super glue.Continue to 2 of 12 below.

 02 of 12